Docs

 Understanding Outliers and Outlier detection

 Outliers are transactions that exhibit higher fees compared to expected benchmarks.
-The benchmarks are typically the pricing that you have agreed with your payment processor.
-In the absence of this information, Reveal uses our internal benchmarks and algorithms to detect outliers in your payments.
+These benchmarks typically represent the pricing that you have agreed with your payment processor.
+When this information is not available, Reveal uses our internal benchmarks and algorithms to detect outliers in your payments.

-Interchange downgrades happen when a transaction fails to meet the criteria for its target interchange category, resulting in higher fees.
+Interchange downgrades occur when a transaction fails to meet the criteria for its target interchange category, which results in higher fees.
 For example:

 Merchants using network tokens for transactions can benefit from lower interchange rates because these tokens enhance security and reduce fraud risk.
 For instance: